Contrastive Learning of Musical Representations: Experimental Results

 \subsection{Transfer Learning Experiments}

-Originally made for chord recognition, we use 461 contemporary pop songs recorded between the 1940's and 2000's from the McGill Billboard dataset \cite{burgoyne_billboard}.
+To test the out-of-domain generalisability of the learned representations, we pre-trained CLMR on entirely different music datasets.
+After pre-training, we freeze the weights of the network, i.e., we do not fine-tune the encoder, and subsequently perform the linear evaluation procedure outlined in Section~\ref{sec:evaluation}.
+While originally made for chord recognition, we use 461 contemporary pop songs recorded between the 1940's and 2000's from the McGill Billboard dataset \cite{burgoyne_billboard}.
 The Free Music Archive dataset \cite{fma_dataset} consists of 22\,413 songs for the `medium' version, and the fault-filtered GTZAN dataset \cite{tzanetakis2002musical,sturm2013gtzan} contains 930 fragments of 30 seconds, both popular for music classification.

 The results of the transfer learning experiments are shown in Table~\ref{tab:magnatagatune_results}.
 Both CPC and CLMR show the ability to learn effective representations from out-of-domain datasets without ground truth, and even exceed accuracy scores of previous, supervised end-to-end systems on raw audio \cite{dieleman2014end}.
 Moreover, both models even demonstrate the ability to learn useful representations on the much smaller GTZAN and Billboard datasets.
 The CLMR model performs better when it is pre-trained on larger datasets, which is expected as it heavily relies on the number of unique, independent examples that make the contrastive learning task harder, resulting in more robust representations.
 When pre-training on smaller datasets, CPC can find more useful representations, especially when adding an extra hidden layer to the fine-tune head.